joonanlab/joonanlab.github.io/team/chanwoong.md

 photo: chanwoong.png
 ---

-Chanwoong is interested in systems biological networks underlying in cancer biology.
-He is currently working on multi-omics analysis of Korean Lung Cancer cohort.
-By integrating genomic, transcriptomic, proteomic, and clinical profiles of the cancer cohort, he aims to find the key variables that can provide pathophysiological insights on understanding and treating lung cancer.
+Chanwoong is a graduate student specializing in systems biology, with a research interest in T-cell exhaustion in cancer.
+His current research involves the analysis of multi-omics data to understand the intricate mechanisms that underlie T-cell exhaustion in cancer, with a particular emphasis on identifying potential therapeutic targets.
+By analyzing multi-omics data, including genomic, transcriptomic, proteomic, and clinical profiles, Chanwoong aims to identify key variables that can provide pathophysiological insights into T-cell exhaustion in cancer.
+Using advanced computational and statistical techniques, he seeks to uncover previously unknown aspects of the disease, which may inform the development of novel diagnostic and treatment strategies.

+Chanwoong's research represents a valuable contribution to the ongoing efforts to improve our understanding of the intricate mechanisms that underlie T-cell exhaustion in cancer.
+The identification of potential therapeutic targets may lead to the development of more effective treatments for cancer, which would have significant implications for improving patient outcomes.
+In summary, Chanwoong's research is a promising step towards a comprehensive understanding of T-cell exhaustion in cancer, and his contributions to the field are exciting for future developments in the field.

 ### Education & Training
 - 2021-present M.S.
 Student, Department of Integrated Biomedical and Life Science, Korea University